Alice in Chains (album): Television performances

-Although the band did not tour to support the album, they were offered several individual appearances, including for MTV Unplugged, which they declined several times before accepting.
+Alice in Chains did not tour to support their eponymous album, but they were offered several individual appearances, including MTV Unplugged, which they declined several times before accepting.
 The program featured bands performing concerts open to the public with entirely acoustic setlists that were taped by MTV.
-The show took place on April 10, 1996, at the Brooklyn Academy of Music's Majestic Theater.
-Ienner, Anthony, and the members of Metallica were among those in attendance.
-The performance aired on MTV on May 28, and Wright was brought back to edit the live album associated with the concert.
+The show took place on April 10, 1996, at Brooklyn Academy of Music's Majestic Theater, with Ienner, Anthony, and the members of Metallica in attendance.
+The performance aired on MTV on May 28, and Wright was engaged to edit the live album resulting from the concert.

 Unplugged was released on July 17, 1996, and debuted at number three on the Billboard 200.
-It was the band's first live performance since they co-headlined the Lollapalooza tour in mid-1993, their only concert in promotion of Alice in Chains where they were the main event, and their last headlining show with Staley.
+It was the band's only headlining concert promoting Alice in Chains, their first live performance since they co-headlined the Lollapalooza tour in mid-1993, and their last headlining show with Staley.

-In the meanwhile of the Unplugged performance and its television debut, the band made appearances on other television programs.
-On April 20, the band was a guest on Saturday Night Special, where they performed an electric version of "Again" for the first time.
-The band was introduced by actor Max Perlich, who had appeared in the band's music video for "No Excuses".
-On May 10, the band was the musical guest on the Late Show with David Letterman, where they performed a medley of "Again" and "We Die Young".
+Following the Unplugged performance and its television debut, Alice in Chains appeared on other television programs.
+On April 20, on Saturday Night Special, the band performed an electric version of "Again" for the first time, and was introduced by actor Max Perlich, who had appeared in the music video for "No Excuses".
+On May 10, the band performed a medley of "Again" and "We Die Young" on The Late Show with David Letterman.